Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 # Squid proxy is configured for Firefox
   - This is one of those firefox things.
-Google it tbh or ill walk you thru it wink wink
+  - Go into firefox, and in the genral tab you should have the ability to change the network settings.

  <details>
     <summary>Answer:</summary>
 <p> 192.175.127.211 & 443 & 1